 Include writing at every grade and ask students to solve multi-step, real-world problems in mathematics

 Capitalize on the strengths of computer adaptive testing by providing precise measurement and quick turnaround of results

-California Science Assessments for grades 8 and 10
+California Science Test (CAST) for grades 8 and High School:

 Alternate assessments are based on alternate achievement standards (AA-AAS) aligned with the Common Core State Standards (CCSS) for students with significant cognitive disabilities.
 The goal of the alternate assessment is to ensure that students with significant cognitive disabilities achieve increasingly higher academic outcomes and leave high school ready for post-secondary options.
 The alternate assessments are part of the California Assessment of Student Performance and Progress (CAASPP) System.

 The summative California Alternate Assessments (CAAs) for English language arts (ELA) and mathematics are to be administered to students in grades three through eight and grade eleven whose individualized education program teams designate the use of an alternate assessment on statewide assessments and who have a cognitive disability that prevents him or her from taking the online California Assessment of Student Performance and Progress (CAASPP) Smarter Balanced Summative Assessments.
 This population of students has, in previous years, been assigned to take the California Alternate Performance Assessment (CAPA) for ELA and mathematics.
 Students in grades five and eight who are assigned to take the CAAs will also take the CAPA for Science.

 NEW—The CAAs are administered using the CAASPP secure browser on a variety of computing devices.
 The CAAs are delivered one on one by a trained CAA test examiner familiar to the student.
 (Source: CAASPP.org)